VisionandCognition/NHP-BIDS/README.md

 2. Modify `code/bids_templates.py` to add the new session (and subject, if needed).
    * May be replaced completely by csv list in the future.

-3. Create or modify a csv file that lists the *subject, session* and *runs* to process (see `checkerboard-ct-mapping.csv` for an example).
+3. Create or modify a csv file that lists the *subject, session* and *runs* to process (see `SubSesRun.csv` for an example).
 These csv files can be kept in the csv directory.

 4. Run `./code/bids_minimal_preprocessing.py` from your BIDS root directory (this file also has instructions in the file header).
-   * example: `clear && ./code/bids_minimal_processing.py --csv ./csv/checkerboard-ct-mapping.csv |& tee ./logs/log-minproc.txt`
+   * example: `clear && ./code/bids_minimal_processing.py --csv ./csv/<SubSesRun.csv> |& tee ./logs/log-minproc.txt`
    * help: `./code/bids_minimal_processing.py --help`
    * LISA: make sure to load freesurfer, FSL ``module load freesurfer``, ``module load fsl``

-5. Run `./code/resample_isotropic_workflow.py`
+5. Run `./code/resample_isotropic_workflow.py` to resample all volumes to 1.0 mm isotropic voxels
-   * example: `clear && ./code/resample_isotropic_workflow.py --csv ./csv/checkerboard-ct-mapping.csv |& tee ./logs/log-resample.txt`
+   * example: `clear && ./code/resample_isotropic_workflow.py --csv ./csv/<SubSesRun.csv> |& tee ./logs/log-resample.txt`

+   Run `./code/resample_hiresanat_isotropic_workflow.py` if you also want the high-resolution 0.6 mm isotropic anatomical images
+   * example: `clear && ./code/resample_hiresanat_isotropic_workflow.py --csv ./csv/<SubSesRun.csv> |& tee ./logs/log-resample_hiresanat.txt`

 6. Run `./code/preprocessing_workflow.py`
-   * example: `clear && ./code/preprocessing_workflow.py --csv ./csv/checkerboard-ct-mapping.csv |& tee ./logs/log-preproc.txt`
+   * example: `clear && ./code/preprocessing_workflow.py --csv ./csv/<SubSesRun.csv> |& tee ./logs/log-preproc.txt`
    * pbs: on `lisa.surfsara.nl` go to `NHP-BIDS` directory and run `qsub ./code/pbs/preprocess_SESSION.job`, where SESSION defines which session / run to process.

 7. Run `./code/modelfit_workflow.py`